 Employment for all positions is contingent upon the satisfactory completion of a background investigation conducted by the Department of Justice.
 The investigation process includes a urinalysis to screen for illegal drug use, a fingerprint check, and a thorough review of the applicant's background to determine whether there have been any significant problems with unresolved financial indebtedness, failure to file and/or pay income taxes, criminal record, illegal drug use, etc.

 Applications for attorney positions are evaluated by the Hiring Committee on an on-going basis.
-However, no offers of employment are currently being made as a result of the federal employee hiring freeze.
+However, we anticipate few, if any, offers of employment will be made in the next year as a result of efforts to shrink the federal workforce.
 Candidates selected for AUSA positions are expected to make a three-year commitment.
 Applicants for AUSA positions must possess a J.D. degree and be an active member of at least one bar (any jurisdiction).
 Individuals interested in AUSA positions should submit a resume and cover letter in electronic form only to the following e-mail address by December 31, 2017 to the following address:

 United States Attorney's Office